Bird Tables for Small Birds

 Once you start feeding, try to keep going until spring when you may well notice that fewer birds are coming.
 Also try and make sure your bird table and the area underneath remain clean, if needs be, by removing droppings and any mouldy food daily.

-If you’re keen on birds, you may want to consider taking part in the Big Garden Birdwatch later this month and you’ll find all the information you need about that by clicking our link.
+If you’re keen on birds, you may want to consider taking part in the Big Garden Birdwatch later this month.
 It’s free, it’s important and it’s easy to take part in and a great way of getting a feel for the birds that visit your garden.

 But failing that, once your bird table is in situ, it’s a great way of enjoying the outdoors from indoors and doing your bit to help our great British birds and migratory feathered friends.
 We’d love to know what birds have been visiting you.
 Share your photos in the comments below or on our social media pages as well as any tips you may have for bird tables and don’t forget to keep warm.